Get started with SQL Server big data clusters

 Azure Kubernetes Service (AKS): AKS allows you to deploy a managed Kubernetes cluster in Azure.
 You only manage and maintain the agent nodes.
 With AKS, you don't have to provision your own hardware for the cluster.
-It is also easy to use a big data cluster deployment script to create the AKS cluster and deploy the big data cluster in one step.
-For more information about using AKS with big data clusters, see Configure Azure Kubernetes Service for SQL Server 2019 big data cluster (preview) deployments.
+It is also easy to use a python script or a deployment notebook to create the AKS cluster and deploy the big data cluster in one step.
+For more information about configuring AKS for a big data cluster deployment, see Configure Azure Kubernetes Service for SQL Server 2019 big data cluster (preview) deployments.

 Multiple machines: You can also deploy Kubernetes to multiple Linux machines, which could be physical servers or virtual machines.
 The kubeadm tool can be used to create the Kubernetes cluster.
+You can use a bash script to automate this type of deployment.
 This method works well if you already have existing infrastructure that you want to use for your big data cluster.
 For more information about using kubeadm deployments with big data clusters, see Configure Kubernetes on multiple machines for SQL Server 2019 big data cluster (preview) deployments.

 Minikube: Minikube allows you to run Kubernetes locally on a single server.
 It is a good option if you are trying out big data clusters or need to use it in a testing or development scenario.
 For more information about using Minikube, see the Minikube documentation.
 For specific requirements for using Minikube with big data clusters, see Configure minikube for SQL Server 2019 big data cluster deployments.

 After configuring Kubernetes, you deploy a big data cluster with the